govend/govend/README.md

 * use the `internal` directory as specified in golang version 1.4
 * rewrite all import paths
 * rewrite golang import comments such as `// import "github.com/org/project"`
-* make vendor import paths easy to maintain with `govend imports`
+* maintain vendor import paths easily with `govend imports`

 Demo